vin-00/google_docs_clone/README.md

 - **Quill**: A rich text editor.
 - **Socket.IO**: A library for real-time web applications.
 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- **MongoDB-Atlas**: A fully-managed cloud database service provided by MongoDB Inc.

 ## Contact